All Products

 Important

-• You cannot add or modify a service IP address if it is the same as the target IP address of a forwarding rule and the outbound endpoint for that rule is in the same VPC as the inbound endpoint.
+• You cannot add or modify the service IP address of an Inbound Endpoint if that address is the same as the target IP address of a forwarding rule and the outbound endpoint for that rule is in the same VPC as the Inbound Endpoint.
 This restriction does not apply if the endpoints are in different VPCs.
 If a resolution loop occurs because VPCs are connected through CEN, a SERVFAIL error is returned.

 • If you do not specify IP addresses, the system automatically assigns them.